 With the imminent revisions to the People's Bank of China Law and the Commercial Banks Law, commercial banks' business scope and corporate governance will be adjusted and strengthened, particularly for small and medium-sized commercial banks.
 Rules and regulations for internet banking, digital currencies and shadow banking will also be established in the near future.

-ii Further opening up to foreign investment in the banking industry
+ii Strengthening data protection in the banking industry

-Currently, only eight foreign-funded banks have obtained interbank bond market underwriting licences in relation to non-financial enterprises debt financing instruments, with only two of these qualified as Category A leader underwriters,72 two qualified as Category B lead underwriters73 and four qualified as underwriters.74 The PBOC further limited Category B lead underwriters' business scope to debt financing instruments issued by offshore non-financial enterprises only.
+Currently, only eight foreign-funded banks have obtained interbank bond market underwriting licences in relation to non-financial enterprises debt financing instruments, with only two of these qualified as Category A leader underwriters,79 two qualified as Category B lead underwriters80 and four qualified as underwriters.81 The PBOC further limited Category B lead underwriters' business scope to debt financing instruments issued by offshore non-financial enterprises only.
 In practice, this meant that foreign-funded banks could only underwrite Panda bonds, which is a rather small market compared with the domestic interbank bond market.

 The measures issued by the Financial Stability Committee allow foreign-funded banks to obtain Category A lead underwriter qualifications and expand their business into underwriting issuance of all types of debt financing instruments nationwide.
 This means that foreign-funded banks will be able to tap into the trillion-dollar interbank bond market, and compete with their domestic counterparts on a more level playing field.

-China has not yet taken steps in direct response to the revisions of Basel III 2017 (the Revisions), as the newly revised standards will not come into force until 2022.
-However, some regulations issued by the Chinese regulator in the past few years, such as those regarding the leverage ratios,75 liquidity risks76 and large exposure,77 concentrate on some of the shared focuses under the Revisions.
+China has not yet taken steps in direct response to the revisions of Basel III 2017 (Revisions), as the newly revised standards will not come into force until 2022.
+However, some regulations issued by the Chinese regulator in the past few years, such as those regarding the leverage ratios,82 liquidity risks83 and large exposure,84 concentrate on some of the shared focuses under the Revisions.

 Commercial banks in China still need to accept the standardised measurement approach under Basel III, which is not yet generally used in practice in China.
 According to the renewed framework, many banks in China should increase their capital.
 It is expected that more detailed regulations concerning implementing the Revisions into China's whole banking regulatory system will be released in the near future.